Tgill1085/page_view_time_series/README.md

+09/06/2021

+Using Pandas, matplotlib, and seaborn to visualize a dataset containing the number of page views each day on the freeCodeCamp.org forum from 2016-05-09 to 2019-12-03.
+Solution to the assignment can be found under time_series_visualizer.py, along with the figures under bar_lot.png, box_plot.png, and line_plot.png

 ### Assignment

 For this project you will visualize time series data using a line chart, bar chart, and box plots.
 You will use Pandas, Matplotlib, and Seaborn to visualize a dataset containing the number of page views each day on the freeCodeCamp.org forum from 2016-05-09 to 2019-12-03.
 The data visualizations will help you understand the patterns in visits and identify yearly and monthly growth.